maslychm/mighty/README.md

 # MightyBOT

-   A simple Discord bot based on [discord.py](https://github.com/Rapptz/discord.py/tree/rewrite) API wrapper
+   A simple Discord bot based on [discord.py](https://github.com/Rapptz/discord.py) API wrapper
    Written as a side project for adding functionality to a Discord server

 ### Existing functions
+   - Music commands:
+      - Make Bot join voice channel `!join`
+      - Stream music from YouTube `!stream <LINK>`
+      - Download from Youtube then stream `!yt <LINK>`
+      - Make Bot leave the voice channel `!stop`
    - Random integer in specified range `!random a to b`
    - Roll a dice `!roll`
    - Help screen `!help` or `!list`